 Our Grasshopper Guides

 Assia Hamani has been with Grasshopper for 4 years in various roles such as: Assistant Guide for the morning program, Lead Guide for the afternoon program, Head of Programming for Kaona Global Education and Assistant Director at Grasshopper Montessori.
-This year she is honored to transition into full Director duties as well as Lead Guide for the morning program.
+During this time she was trained to the Montessori curriculum and practices.
+Since 2020, she is honored to transition into full Owner and Director duties as well as Lead Guide for the morning program.

 Since 2008 Miss Assia has taught students from preschool age to adults.
 Her love for art, music and dance is a big part of her learning and teaching style.
 She believes learning is a process that requires many approaches and that each person learns differently.
 It is imperative that a teacher work to understand the learning style of her student and to develop and reach them in a way that facilitates their full potential.